UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_11.md

 duplicate values in columns we use in the `index` and `columns` arguments before we proceed.

-We can do this with the `.duplicated()` verb by putting the columns from the `index` and `columns` arguments in a `subset` argument.
+We can do this with the `.duplicated()` verb.
+We put the columns we specified in the `index` and `columns` arguments in a `subset` argument in this case the columns `name` and `nutrition`.
 We set the argument `keep` to `False` to make sure all the rows are identified and not just the repeated ones.

+Here we can see now that index 0 and 1 are both duplicates by the `True` values.

+Without the `keep` argument, only index labelled `1` will be identified as a duplicate.

 ---